• Your results

 Riyadh, Saudi Arabia

-The 15th IEA-IEF-OPEC Symposium on Energy Outlooks will convene in Riyadh, Saudi Arabia on 19 February 2025.
+The 15th IEA-IEF-OPEC Symposium on Energy Outlooks convened in Riyadh, Saudi Arabia on 19 February 2025.

 Under the patronage of His Royal Highness Prince Abdulaziz bin Salman Al Saud, Minister of Energy of Saudi Arabia, the annual Joint Symposium on Energy Outlooks, has become a distinctive flagship event in the IEF producer-consumer dialogue.
-The 15th Session will be co-hosted by Jassim Alshirawi, Secretary General of the International Energy Forum; Haitham Al Ghais, Secretary General of the Organization of the Petroleum Exporting Countries and Fatih Birol, Executive Director of the of the International Energy Agency.
-Mohamed Hamel, Secretary General of the Gas Exporting Countries Forum and Francesco La Camera, Director of the International Renewable Energy Agency will attend as invited guests, alongside other key government and industry thought leaders from IEF member countries.
+The 15th Session was co-hosted by Jassim Alshirawi, Secretary General of the International Energy Forum; Haitham Al Ghais, Secretary General of the Organization of the Petroleum Exporting Countries and Keisuke Sadamori, Director, Energy Markets and Security of the International Energy Agency.
+Mohamed Hamel, Secretary General of the Gas Exporting Countries Forum and Francesco La Camera, Director of the International Renewable Energy Agency attended as invited guests, alongside other key government and industry thought leaders from IEF member countries.

 With geoeconomic shifts, market volatility and a widening gap between different energy scenarios, dialogue on energy outlooks, policy and market signals is more important than ever.
 Produced to improve predictability and boost investor confidence, these outlooks benefit from more inclusive dialogue to enable collaborative and well-balanced approaches to global energy sector transformations.

-The symposium is structured into four key sessions:
+The symposium was structured into four key sessions:

 1. Managing Change and Geoeconomic Shifts: Welcome and scene setting remarks by the host, co-hosts, and guest organizations.